VanCole/Section47/README.md

 Section 47 is a multiplayer coop, fast FPS, doom-like, rogue-like, pc game made with Unreal Engine 4.

 ### Synopsis
-An experiment in section 47 of the Darwin Corp. went wrong and zombies have infected all people in this place.\
+An experiment of the Darwin Corporation went wrong and zombies have infected all people in this place.\
-You are an elite soldier sent to clean up the place the more you can.
+You are an elite soldier of the Section 47  and you are sent to clean up the place.

 ### Unreal Engine Version
 4.21.2